openwrt/packages/net/banip/files/README.md

 * Per feed it can be defined whether the wan-input chain, the wan-forward chain or the lan-forward chain should be blocked (default: all chains)
 * Automatic blocklist backup & restore, the backups will be used in case of download errors or during startup
 * Automatically selects one of the following download utilities with ssl support: aria2c, curl, uclient-fetch or full wget
+* Provides HTTP ETag or entity tag support to download only ressources that have been updated on the server side, to save bandwith and speed up banIP reloads
-* Supports an 'allowlist only' mode, this option restricts internet access from/to a small number of secure websites/IPs
+* Supports an 'allowlist only' mode, this option restricts internet access from/to a given number of secure websites/IPs
 * Deduplicate IPs accross all Sets (single IPs only, no intervals)
 * Provides comprehensive runtime information
 * Provides a detailed Set report